 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Katherine Zink: The most important thing to remember is that the resulting data are only as good as the sample preparation.
+Pay special attention to the drying process.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Joanna Burdette: The most exciting aspect is validating the small molecules discovered this way in other experiments.
+Such as invasion assays or colonization assays to inform on the effective concentrations and translation to human biology.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Laura Sanchez: We expect that this will open the door to discover new pathways and potential therapeutic targets for ovarian cancer by better understanding the processes in the primary metastasis of ovarian cancer.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.
+No.

 Author Name: ___(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)